Particle exchange statistics beyond fermions and bosons

-Fig.~\ref{fig:Tempdep} plots $\langle \tilde{n}_{k}\rangle_\beta$ as a function of $\beta\epsilon_k$ for the $R$-matrices in Exs.~\ref{ex:1m} and \ref{ex:1m1}~(Tab.~\ref{tab:Hilbert_series}) with $m=5$, showing the distinct finite-temperature thermodynamics of paraparticles compared to ordinary fermions and bosons, characterizing a new type of ideal gas.

-The thermal average for other physical observables, including correlation functions in and out of equilibrium, can all be calculated exactly.

-\paragraph{Discussion} Finally, we describe the potential impacts of paraparticles, including routes to observing paraparticles in nature.
-As part of this, we will describe a family of exactly solvable models with paraparticles as the elementary excitations.

-One promising setting for paraparticles is as quasiparticle excitations in condensed matter systems.
-Significant insight to this direction and a proof-of-principle that such excitations can occur in physical systems is provided by a family of one-dimensional quantum spin systems where free paraparticles emerge as quasiparticle excitations.
+Fig.~\ref{fig:Tempdep} plots $\langle \tilde{n}_{k}\rangle_\beta$ as a function of $\beta\epsilon_k$ for the $R$-matrices in Exs.~\ref{ex:1m} and \ref{ex:1m1}~(Tab.~\ref{tab:Hilbert_series}) with $m=5$, showing the distinct finite-temperature thermodynamics of paraparticles compared to ordinary fermions and bosons, characterizing a new type of ideal gas. \paragraph{Emergent paraparticles in condensed matter systems} We finally discuss the potential impacts of paraparticles, including routes to observe them in nature, starting with the promising setting for paraparticles as quasiparticle excitations in condensed matter systems.
+Significant insight to this direction and a proof-of-principle that such excitations can occur in physical systems are provided by a family of exactly solvable quantum spin systems where free paraparticles emerge as quasiparticle excitations.
+Here we present the one-dimensional~(1D) case for simplicity, and we also discuss a 2D model whose details are presented in Methods and SI~\cite{Suppl}.
 For each $R$-matrix, we define a Hamiltonian